osamples/CloudSecurityEngineering/Amazon-Neptune-Enablement-w-Gremlin-&-Python/README.md

     ![picture](./screenshots/picture.JPG)

-8. Visualizing the same query as before, Tom Sawyer provides us with a lot more detail as you can see in the below.
+8. Visualizing the same query as before to group nodes by property key/value pair, Tom Sawyer provides us with a lot more detail as you can see in the below.
 We can explore more queries and options in the future.

     ![nodeGrouping](./screenshots/nodeGrouping.JPG)